gem/oq-engine/doc/reusing-hazard.md

 been added) this has to be managed in some way and this is not necessarily easy or event possible.

-3.Moreover there is the *events* table which associates event IDs to realization IDs and to rupture IDs; if the form of the events table changes across versions (for instance if new fields are added) then we have an issue.
+3. Moreover there is the *events* table which associates event IDs to realization IDs and to rupture IDs; if the form of the events table changes across versions (for instance if new fields are added) then we have an issue.
 Also, if the management of the logic tree changes and